 Dandong; a fascinating city on the Chinese side of the Yalu river, facing across to Sinuiju, your point of exit from DPRK after the tour.
 Instead of returning directly to Beijing we are pleased to offer a one and two-day fully-guided extensions to the tour to take in all the sights of Dandong on a special North Korea-themed extension.
-Formerly only available to those tourists who exit the DPRK by train, this tour is now available to US citizens taking part in DPRK tours ending on Saturdays and Wednesdays only.
-It is still not possible to leave the DPRK by train but on these days you can fly from Pyongyang to Shenyang and we arrange a car or bus to take you from the airport there to Dandong in time to begin the tour.
-This option is also available for non-US citizens.
+It is still not possible for US citizens to leave the DPRK by train.
 See below for costs.

 Day 1 PM: Train from DPRK arrives at Dandong station around 17:30.
 Transfer to hotel.
 Dinner in local Chinese restaurant.